iruminii/ECE5470_TDandR/README.md

 - ~~Add translator API~~
 - Finish up the GUI once everythings working
 - '!' predicts as 'q' with 89.733 confidence, needs fixing
+- add finding centers and split string into test detection file
 - Use images with:
   - symbols in text? (emnist is only letters + numbers)
   - capitalize entire string? (recognition for upper/lowercase kinda bad)